North Thailand for Wheelchair Users

 After breakfast, drive to Bann Khorng Phor Sufficiency Economy Learning Center to learn Knowledge center based on “sufficiency economy philosophy” promoted by the late King Bhumibol Adulyadej.
 The center puts emphasis on learning by doing in all its outdoor classrooms, providing hands-on lessons on rice, vegetable and livestock farming.
 Lunch at a local Restaurant and then visit the Arts of the Kingdom Museum, Return to Ayutthaya and your hotel with some time to relax before enjoying an invigorating massage given by local blind people.
 Enjoy dinner at a riverside restaurant.

-After breakfast set off for Chiang Mai, with lunch at a local restaurant along the way.
-At around 14:30 arrive at the community of Baan Rai Kong Khing, located in Hang Dong District, just outside of Chiang Mai.
-Here visitors are invited to learn about and share in, their local culture.
-The local villagers of Ban Rai Kong Khing have worked together and taken a holistic approach to create a health-oriented community.
+After breakfast check out and transfer to the airport for the flight to Chiang Mai.
+Arrive Chiang Mai and drive to the community of Baan Rai Kong Khing.
+Here visitors are invited to learn about and share in, the local culture.
+The villagers of Ban Rai Kong Khing have worked together and taken a holistic approach to create a health-oriented community.
 By using the traditional knowledge of the villagers and blending it with modern medical practices, they have achieved a large degree of self-sufficiency.
 This knowledge they are happy to share with their guests.
 Dinner will be of traditional Northern Thai cuisine.
 Overnight at their homestay.